 The default ASM writer class is skoolkit.skoolasm.AsmWriter.
 For information on how to create your own Python class for generating ASM output, see the documentation on extending SkoolKit.

+Version Changes

+3.1 New

-Changed in version 3.3.1: Added support for specifying a module outside the module search path.
+3.3.1 Added support for specifying a module outside the module search path

 Developer reference